bento-platform/katsu/docs/modules/introduction.rst

 Architecture
 ------------

-The Metadata Service contains several services that share one API.
+The Katsu Metadata Service contains several services that share one API.
 Services depend on each other and are separated based on their scope.

 **1. Patients service** handles anonymized individual’s data (e.g. individual id, sex, age, or date of birth).